codurance/site/src/_posts/2020-04-25-functional-programming-in-elixir.md

 end
 ```

-Here i have made three edits to the solution.
+Here I have made three edits to the solution.
 Each of the functions now has a `typespec` and I have added a guard clause to `count/1`.
 Typespecs allow static checking of the code.
 It's not a required part of the language but does add value in larger projects.
 There is a tool called [dialyzer](https://hexdocs.pm/dialyzex/Mix.Tasks.Dialyzer.html) that can be used to staticly check a codebase to ensure that all uses of a function conform to the typespec.
-Recent versions of Elixir (from version 1.10) will check that a functions signature matches the typespec if a typespec is provided.
+Recent versions of Elixir (from version 1.10) will check that a function`s signature matches the typespec if a typespec is provided.

 `is_binary/1` is a guard clause.
 This can be used to assist with the definition of a type.
 Functions in Elixir use pattern matching which permits a function to have multiple clauses.
 Guard clauses provide the ability to add some extra details.
-The name binary comes from Erlang, since it can be used to parse a binary file.
+The name binary comes from Erlang since it can be used to parse a binary file.

 It's fairly common to have functions return two tuples `{:ok, details}` and `{:error, reason}`.
 Here is a process/1 function: